TOAST-DOCS/API-Gateway/zh/error-code.md

 }
 ```

+## Response Size Exceeded
+- Cause: Occurs when the response size exceeds 10MB.
+- When the response size exceeds 10MB, the API Gateway server disconnects the client.
+- The following items are recorded in the access log.
+    - Response HTTP Status: 500
+    - Error code: 500000001
+    - Error message: The download size of the response body has been exceeded. the permissible limit is 10mb.

 ## Request Number Limit
 - Cause: Returns an error response when a request exceeding the request number limit is rejected.
 - Response HTTP Status: 429 Too Many Requests